MrGrasss/TeleBlitz-BestTelebot/README.md

       multiple clients but I see no reason why this would be used with multiple since they will be sending the same msg at the same time.

     - Shiller: Send messages with multiple clients to your group or channels, config thats in groupadvertiser/config is used for this aswell but only the join and fetch part.
 For the message part use shiller.json found in groupadvertiser folder aswell.
 You can stop messaging by pressing enter and having the window focussed.

 ## Suggestions / Feedback

 I'm open to any suggestions / feedback!

+For questions, you can always contact me on telegram: https://t.me/MrGrassss

+I'm open to any suggestions / feedback!